Are they hazardous when you're travelling with them? Bill Harriman advises.

 A: There is no need to display anything in your car to show you are transporting shotgun cartridges or small arms ammunition.
 In fact, you definitely shouldn’t as it would alert thieves.

-They are not called safety cartridges for nothing.
+Shotgun cartridges are not called safety cartridges for nothing.
 The fuel tank in a burning vehicle is potentially far more dangerous.
 Gas bottles/cylinders are a much greater hazard and your point about displaying the hazard symbol for them is very well made.
 Transporting shotgun cartridges is not a fire hazard.

-You also don’t need a shotgun certificate to transport shotgun cartridges, only to buy them.
+Finally, you don’t need a shotgun certificate to transport shotgun cartridges, only to buy them.